hphelion/documentation/devplatform/preview/windows_firstapp.md

 	* **Memory**: The amount of memory the application will use (e.g. 512 MB).
 	* **Instances**: The number of separate installations of the application (e.g. 1).
 	* **Services**: Enter the services to bind to the application, in the form <code>Name, service type, quota</code>, with separate services separated by semicolons.
 Example: <code>ContosoUniversity-db,mssql2014,default</code>

+		**Note:** If you are adding a SQL server service, ensure that the name matches the value set in the config file.
+Example: <code>ContosoUniversity-db,mssql2014,free</code>
 	* **Build Locally**: Check to build the application locally before deployment, rather than building on the server.
 	* **Configuration**: Set the build configuration (e.g. Debug).
 	* **Platform**: Set the target CPU platform (e.g. Any CPU).